-As a student in the Butte County Career Technical Education Center Regional Occupational Program (CTE-ROP), you have the right to file a complaint if you feel your rights as a student have been violated.
+As a student in the Butte County Regional Occupational Program (Butte County ROP), you have the right to file a complaint if you feel your rights as a student have been violated.
 In compliance with the Uniform Complaint Procedures (as written in the California Code of Regulations, Title 5 (5 CCR), sections 4600-4687 and California Education Code (EC) sections 234, 234.1, 234.2, 234.3, 234.5, 49010-49013) the following procedures have been established for students to file a complaint if they feel their rights have been violated.

-CTE-ROP shall follow the uniform complaint procedures when addressing complaints alleging unlawful discrimination against any protected group, including actual or perceived sex, sexual orientation, gender, ethnic group identification, race, ancestry, national origin, religion, color or mental or physical disability or age or on the basis of a person's association with a person or group with one or more of these actual or perceived characteristics in any program or activity that receives or benefits from state financial assistance.
-Uniform complaint procedures shall also be used when addressing complaints alleging failure to comply with State and/or Federal laws in career technical education programs per Butte County Office of Education's (BCOE) Superintendent's Policies and Regulations.
+Butte County ROP shall follow the Uniform Complaint Procedures when addressing complaints alleging unlawful discrimination against any protected group, including actual or perceived sex, sexual orientation, gender, ethnic group identification, race, ancestry, national origin, religion, color or mental or physical disability or age; or on the basis of a person's association with a person or group with one or more of these actual or perceived characteristics, in any program or activity that receives or benefits from state financial assistance.

+Uniform Complaint Procedures shall also be used when addressing complaints alleging failure to comply with State and/or Federal laws in career technical education programs per Butte County Office of Education's (BCOE) Superintendent's Policies and Regulations.
 The County Superintendent believes that the quality of the educational program can improve when the Butte County Office of Education listens to complaints, considers differences of opinion and resolves disagreements through an established, objective process.
-If your complaint alleges a violation of the CTE-ROP regulations you should use the following procedures.
+If your complaint alleges a violation of the Butte County ROP regulations, you should use the following procedures.

-Step One:
+" Step One:

 Discuss the issue with the Instructor.
 Every attempt should be made by the instructor and the student to resolve the matter at this level.
-Complaints and/or concerns that did not get resolved at this step may proceed to Step Two.
-If the student is dissatisfied with the response or the solution after completing Step One, the student may elevate this to Step Two.
+Complaints and/or concerns that do not get resolved at this step may proceed to Step Two.

-Step Two:
+" Step Two:

-Schedule a meeting with a CTE-ROP Administrator to discuss the matter.
-An appointment with the CTE-ROP Administrator will be provided to the student within ten (10) days of receiving the concern.
-After discussing the matter at this step, the CTE-ROP Administrator will have five working days in which to provide the student with a decision.
+Schedule a meeting with an ROP Administrator to discuss the matter.
+An appointment with the ROP Administrator will be provided to the student within ten (10) days of receiving the concern.
+After discussing the matter at this step, the ROP Administrator will have five working days in which to provide the student with a decision.
 During the five working days, the Administrator will investigate the matter and gather pertinent information.
 If the student is dissatisfied with the response or the solution after completing Step Two, the student may elevate this to Step Three.

-Step Three:
+" Step Three:

-If the student is dissatisfied with the response or the solution after completing Step Two, the student may elevate the process by addressing the complaint or concern in writing to the CTE-ROP Senior Director.
+If the student is dissatisfied with the response or the solution after completing Step Two, the student may elevate the process by addressing the complaint or concern in writing to the ROP Senior Director.
 The complaint or concern must:

-- Be delivered to the CTE-ROP Office within five working days of the Step Two meeting - Be in writing using the Student Grievance Procedure form (available online at cte.bcoe.org) - Describe the nature of the complaint or concern and alleged violation(s) - Describe the steps the student has taken in attempting to resolve the matter

-• State what is requested to resolve the complaint
+- Be delivered to the Butte County ROP Office within five working days of the Step Two meeting - Be in writing using the Student Grievance Procedure form (available online at https://cte.bcoe.org/) - Describe the nature of the complaint or concern and alleged violation(s) - Describe the steps the student has taken in attempting to resolve the matter - State what is requested to resolve the complaint

-After the written complaint or concern has been submitted to the CTE-ROP Senior Director, the Senior Director has five (5) days to review the matter and provide the student with a decision.
+After the written complaint or concern has been submitted to the ROP Senior Director, the Senior Director has up to five working days to review the matter and provide the student with a decision.